 The kind act itself does not have to be grandiose, it’s not about attention and adulation to the giver, it shouldn’t be an act of self promotion – we’ve all seen those preening tweets and posts on social media – genuine kindness is about showing care to the recipient, thinking about their needs.

 “Be the change you want to see in the world.”Ghandi

 In turn the recipients of kindness generally want to keep paying it forward and it has been found that a single act of kindness typically inspires several more acts of generosity.
 The scientific name for this chain of altruism is “upstream reciprocity” but I do think that “pay it forward” is easier to remember!
 We are all interconnected and kindness will change the social narrative to “we” and “us” instead of the perspective of “us” and “them”.
 Small, simple things.
 Humans helping humans.
 Kindness is an act of selfless love, it becomes self perpetuating and everyone can make the world a kinder place.

 So where does the boomerang come into this?
-The ripple-effect of kind acts – the way in which receiving an unexpected moment of generosity from a stranger can cause us to become more aware of the needs of those around us and to take action to be a giver of kindness and ultimately someone will show you that random act of kindness and it will make you smile, gladden your heart and make your day.
+The ripple-effect of kind acts – the way in which receiving an unexpected moment of generosity from a friend or a stranger can cause us to become more aware of the needs of those around us and to take action to be a giver of kindness and ultimately someone will show you that random act of kindness and it will make you smile, gladden your heart and make your day.
 Kindness will come back.

 One thought on “The ripple effect of Boomerangs!”